 Take the pedestrian/bike bridge over the canal across from Ottawa of University, like so.

-Continue straight on towards the Riverside Drive/ Industrial Avenue intersection.
+Cross under Hurdman Station and Continue straight on towards the Riverside Drive/ Industrial Avenue intersection.
 Now I won’t deny this is a spooky major vehicule intersection, however don’t let it intimidate you.
 There are usually many other pedestrians and cyclists crossing at this spot and the path does continue on the other side of Riverside Drive along Industrial Avenue.

 Continue along Industrial Avenue, past the giant metal flowers installed in Cancer Survivors Park.